Cursor vs GitHub Copilot 2026: Which AI Code Editor to Choose?

 FAQ

-Q: Can I use GitHub Copilot inside Cursor?
-A: Technically, Cursor is based on VS Code, so the Copilot extension can be installed.
-However, it's not practical — you'd be paying for two AI services that duplicate each other.
-Better to pick one.
+Q: Can I install GitHub Copilot inside Cursor?
+A: Technically yes — Cursor is a VS Code fork, so the extension installs.
+Practically?
+You'd be paying for two AI services doing the same thing.
+Save yourself the confusion and pick one.

 Q: Can I use Claude in both tools?
 A: Yes.
-Cursor Pro gives access to Claude Opus 4.6 and Sonnet 4.6.
-GitHub Copilot Pro+ ($39/mo) also includes Claude Opus 4.
-Both tools support multi-model selection in 2026.
+Cursor Pro includes Claude Opus 4.6 and Sonnet 4.6.
+GitHub Copilot Pro+ ($39/mo) includes Claude Opus 4.
+Both support multi-model selection — it's table stakes in 2026.